-It has been several months since quarantines due to Covid-19 began across the United States, and since half of the country – if not the world – appeared to suddenly discover bread-baking with their newfound at-home time.
+It has been several months since quarantines due to Covid-19 began across the United States, and since then half of the country – if not the world – appeared to suddenly discover bread-baking with their newfound at-home time.

 I, a long time on and off bread baker, was often miffed by my inability to procure flour pretty much anywhere.
 So I didn’t bake much bread (one modern recipe for a not-so-good prosciutto ring excluded).

 But, fast-forward to early June and I was suddenly obsessed with bread baking and I have spent I don’t even know how many hours with my hands wrist-deep in dough.
 I had been making mostly modern breads when it occurred to me to try something historical.

 This, I knew, would be tricky for two reasons.

 First, historically, bakers and cooks have been completely different people and even different guilds, and so most historical cookery books or manuscripts do not include bread recipes.

 Yes, it is true that sometimes people prepared the bread at home and then took their dough to be baked at a communal oven, but recipes are still pretty scarce.

 Second, until pretty much yesterday in historical time, bread bakers used barm, the foam on top of fermenting beer, to rise the dough since yeast as we know it, whether fresh or dry, is a modern invention.

 I can’t source barm.
 I don’t have a brewery nearby that I can get barm from, and even if I did, we are still practicing social distancing so that would have been out of the question anyway.